verdaccio/charts/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `npm` deployment:

 ```
-$ helm delete my-release
+$ helm delete npm
 ```

 The command removes all the Kubernetes components associated with the chart and